aelsharif/html_presentation/README.md

 # Multi-Presentation HTML System

-A comprehensive HTML presentation platform that supports multiple presentations with a centralized dashboard.
+A comprehensive presentation platform that supports multiple presentations with a centralized dashboard.
+Now available in both **static HTML** and **Next.js 15 App Router** versions.
 Navigate between different presentation collections, each with their own slides, themes, and content - all with keyboard navigation and professional styling.

+## 🌟 Two Implementations Available

+### 📄 Static HTML Version (Original)
+Perfect for simple deployment and hosting anywhere.
+Zero build process required.

+### ⚡ Next.js 15 Version (New!)
+Modern React implementation with server-side rendering, TypeScript, and **zero 404 errors**.

 ## 🚀 Currently Completed Features